rordaz/rordaz/README.md

 # Rafael Ordaz

-I'm Rafael, Electrical Engineer by training that transitioned career to software development.
+I'm Rafael, Electrical Engineer by training with multiple years of experience in software development.
 I enjoy learning new languages and technologies, most of my experience is on Microsoft Stack (C#,SQL, WPF, MVVM) and Azure (Azure Certification AZ-204 or Developer Associate).
 I also enjoying working with microprocessors (iOT) like Particle's Photon and building solutions that solve day-to-day problems.
 Some of my independent work is shown here in my repositories.

 Full Resume can be found here: [rordaz.github.io/resume](https://rordaz.github.io/resume)